mfrede/blit/README.md

 2. Run prorgam
 3. Examine text file - the text file will contain the name of the host system.

+Output:

+Two files - one with most system information, seperate one for the WMIC task (startups) file since it doesn't play well included in the first output file.

 Enjoy!